from Hell of a Thing (2020)

-The moment we agreed Matt Lamb Junior was the coolest kid was when he turned the tables on the bully.
-Jakeyboy had this thing he loved doing – sticking his finger up his butt and forcing everyone to smell his finger by jamming it in people’s noses, progressing from the back of the class up to the front while the teacher was off running errands and class was unattended.
+The moment we agreed Matt Lamb Junior was the coolest kid was when he turned the tables on Jake, who was like a mean-as bully.
+Jakeyboy had this thing he loved doing – sticking his finger up his butt then jamming it in people’s noses, progressing from the back of the class up to the front while the teacher was off running errands and class was unattended.

-Jakeyboy was pulling the stinkfinger on everyone one Tuesday when he arrived at Matt Lamb’s desk and put the finger right up in Matt’s nostril.
-We were seven years old and hardwired into a circuit of silliness.
-Jakeyboy’s finger went up Matt Lamb Junior’s nostril.
+See, this one Tuesday, Jakeyboy was flitting around the class all demented, his eyes blue with insanity, hair shocked white as a lightbulb, when he arrived at Matt Lamb Junior’s desk and jammed the finger right up in Matt’s nostril.
 Matt didn’t flinch.
-He looked in the eye of the pale skinned, googly-eyed bully and calmly said, ‘Smells like your mum.’
+He looked in the eye of the pale-skinned, googly-eyed bully and calmly said, ‘Smells like your mum.’

 A torrent of laughter flooded our eardrums.
 Kids were getting out of their chairs and falling to the ground in hysterics.
-Jakeyboy began flinching, looking over his shoulder at the accusers, not sure which way to react.
+Jakeyboy began twitching, looking over his shoulder at the howling seven year olds, not sure which way to react.

-It was the most gangsterist comeback any of us had ever heard.
-Already popular because his mum drove a cool car and he was allowed to watch R-rated movies and because he always had chewy fruit snacks in his lunch that hadn’t even been advertised on TV yet, Matt Lamb now had a non-stick coating of cool.
-The rest of us would have to eat shit occasionally, but not Matt Lamb.
+It was the sassiest comeback any of us had ever heard.
+Already popular because his mum drove a cool car and he was allowed to watch R-rated movies and because he always had snacks in his lunch that hadn’t even been on commercials yet, Matt now had a non-stick coating of cool.
+The rest of us would have to eat shit from bullies occasionally, but not MLJ.

 At eight, he ran the cross-country race backwards, glancing over his shoulder every ten seconds to stay on track.
 We dumped an avalanche of cheers on him.